grpc/proposal/A77-xds-rate-limiting-rlqs.md

 denies requests for all other method types.

 **<sup>2</sup> `request.headers`**\
-As defined in [gRFC A41], "header" field.
+As defined in [A41], "header" field.

 ##### Implementation